nico4mcs/doc/doc/Coding/CSharp/Operators.md

 ## Null Coalescing

-The null coalescing is a simplified version of the [ternary Conditional](#ternary-conditional).
+The null coalescing is a simplified version of a special case of the [ternary conditional](#ternary-conditional).
 It replaces code like this:

 ```csharp
 result = myVar != null ? myVar : "null"